brishin/brishin.github.com/_posts/2012-10-30-dynamically.md

 {% endhighlight %}

 This requires pregenerated JSON that is appropriate for the JSONP format and is served as a static file by nginx.

+{% highlight coffeescript}$compile{% endhighlight %} will process the text based template and attach the appropriate listeners.

+{% highlight coffeescript}$scope.$apply(){% endhighlight %} is necessary to trigger an apply cycle to update the DOM with the javascript.